Neuroimmunology-UiO/gather/README.md

 #### Conda-based Installation (Alternative to Singularity)
 If you prefer a local setup or want to integrate GATHeR into an existing Conda workflow, you can install it via Conda.
 Installation (tested on Ubuntu 24.04.1 with an Intel Core i5-1345U, 12 cores, and 16 GB RAM) took about 30 minutes.
-> [!NOTE]
-> For Conda-based installation, you must also install the external dependencies listed below.

 We recommend creating a dedicated environment to avoid dependency conflicts:
 ```bash
 conda create -n gather-env -c bioconda gather